Key points

 What is a solar battery backup system

-How does solar battery backup work? one house with lights on
+How does solar battery backup work?

 How does a battery with backup differ from a regular solar battery?

-The main difference between a regular solar battery and those with backup capabilities is that regular batteries can’t be used during a blackout.
+The main difference between a regular solar battery and those with backup capabilities is that a regular battery can’t be used during a blackout.
 It can, however, still be used at night or on cloudy days when your solar panels aren’t generating enough energy for your household.
 Generally, solar panels are switched off during blackouts to prevent the system from overloading.

 What is the lifespan of a solar battery backup system?